liip/LiipImagineBundle/README.md

 ```

-For an example of a data loader implementation, refer to
+For an example of a cache resolver implementation, refer to
 `Liip\ImagineBundle\Imagine\Cache\Resolver\WebPathResolver`.

 ## Dynamic filters